eseidel/space_traders/README.md

 * Have a config language to explain what the ships should be doing.
 * Need to store handle and email somewhere.
 * Need logic for planning which faction to be (random)?
-* Ensure we don't join a faction which is not connected to others.
 * Logic for planning what to do with money (e.g. buy ships, by mods) Should disable buying behavior for less time early on?
 * When to enable which behaviors?
 * Surveys.
 How much surveying should we do before we start mining?
 * Need the ability to disable behaviors on a per-ship-level.
-* Add expoential back-off for 429s?
+* Add exponential back-off for 429s?
 Not sure why they're getting through.

 UI:
 * Make shipInfo include an emoji for the behavior.